Dark-Knight-Rises/Logseq/pages/Operating System.md

 		- User threads (User threads are implemented by users)
 		- Kernel threads (Kernel threads are implemented by OS)
 - ## Scheduling Algorithms, {{cloze 8}} types.
+	- First Come First Serve (FCFS)
+		- Simplest scheduling algorithm that schedules according to arrival times of processes.
+	- Shortest Job First (SJF)
+		- Processes which have the shortest burst time are scheduled first.
 	-